SDG 1 - Strategic Initiatives

 Western actively engages in policymaking with the goal of ending poverty in all its dimensions.
 Our efforts span local, regional, national, and global levels.
 We provide expert advice to governments through policy guidance, committees, and partnerships.

-- The Future of Agri-food — Ivey’s ongoing event series, freely available to all farmers and policymakers, seeks to address collaborative solutions to poverty and food insecurity through technology and policymaking.
+- Future of Agri-Food: Ivey’s ongoing event series, freely available to all farmers and policymakers, seeks to address collaborative solutions to poverty and food insecurity through technology and policymaking.

-The Government Relations Department at Western University demonstrates our commitment to collaborating with the municipal government in the City of London, the provincial government in Ontario, and the federal government of Canada.
+The Government Relations Department at Western University demonstrates our commitment to collaborating with the municipal government of the City of London, the provincial government of Ontario, and the federal government of Canada.
 Under the leadership of Alex Irving, Executive Director of Government Relations, we strive to enhance relationships and develop comprehensive approaches to policy issues.

 Student Supports